Anon-Planet/thgtoa/guide.md

 #### External SSD:

-First please see [Appendix K: Considerations for using external SSD drives]
+First please see [Appendix K: Considerations for using external SSD drives:]

 Trim should be sufficient in most cases and you could just use the blkdiscard command to force an entire device trim as explained here: <https://wiki.archlinux.org/index.php/Solid_state_drive#Trim_an_entire_device> <sup>[[Archive.org]][489]</sup>